sharukh83/Linux-/README.md

 * head
 * tail

+## Truncate file size

+* Truncate command is used to reduce the size of the files to the specifized size (Truncate -s 10 filename)

 ## FIlters/ Test Processors commands

 * cut command is use to cut the part the files (cut -c1 filename)